 Mead and Hunt shall meet with each of the three workgroups: 1.
 Mental Health, Solitary Confinement, and Incarceration; 2.
 Length of Stay and 3.
 Alternatives to Incarceration, to provide input and address questions regarding housing and program-related space issues.
 Mead and Hunt shall attend the first meeting of each group as well as the last meeting of each work group in person, and shall further attend the meetings via telephone when the work groups address short term and long term recommendations.

-For each meeting, Mead and Hunt shall assist and provide professional advice and national trend information to help the work groups in developing their respective short- and long-term recommendations
+For each meeting, Mead and Hunt shall assist and provide professional advice and national trend information to help the work groups in developing their respective short- and long-term recommendations.

 Mead and Hunt shall deliver, by September 15, 2015, operational and space recommendations, an inmate disaggregation plan, macro staffing deployments and redeployments, operating costs recommendations and preliminary drawings representing these recommendations, a written report of the reasoning for recommendations, and associated opinion of probable project costs of a phased project both in terms of probable repair, renovation and construction costs.